ioccc-src/winner/1992/adrian/README.md

 ^.[^W]*W..*$
 ```

-By some freak happenstance, lines of adgrep.c which match this regular
+By some freak happenstance, lines of `adrian.c` which match this regular
-expression form a unix head command.
+expression form a unix `head(1)` command.
 It prints the first ten lines of
-the file specified on the command line (or adgrep.c if no file is
+the file specified on the command line or adrian.c if no file is
-specified).
+specified (again this was changed to `__FILE__`).

 By setting the first line to